shashankpadala43267/medterm-master/README.md

 Through this project, I learned how to:

 - Build and organize a large JavaScript application
-- Manage a database of hundreds of quiz questions
+- Manage hundreds of quiz questions
 - Design a responsive and accessible user interface
 - Debug keyboard, quiz, and account behavior
 - Work with Firebase Authentication